Open Sesame (TV series)

-Open Sesame is a children's television series composed solely of the skits and segments of the long-running American television series Sesame Street.
+Open Sesame is a children's television series composed solely of the skits and segments of the American television series Sesame Street.
 While some countries air the American program in whole, and some create their own versions of the show, many more air this title of loosely associated skits, as Open Sesame.
 The name is a pun based on the magic words "Open sesame" which are used in the legend of Ali Baba.

 The first Open Sesame packages debuted in 1975 and 1976, in Spain, Sweden, France, and Montreal, Canada.
 By 1979, Portugal and Italy had followed suit.
 Some of these countries, based on the success of the dubbed series, later expanded into co-productions, with varying levels of success.

 Australia

 The Australian version of Open Sesame is a half-hour compilation series of Sesame Street sketches, seen on Nick Jr. in Australia.
 The series follows the same format as other Open Sesame packages, only retaining the original soundtrack.

 On March 1, 2004, separate from the package, the Australian Muppet Ollie (who is the cousin of Elmo) appears in Play Along with Ollie interstitials scattered throughout the programming schedule.